Madelene/100-days-of-code/log.md

 ** Today's Progress**
 - Spent all day trying to flatten a list inside of an object!!!!
+- The architecture of what I'm trying to do, made me realize that maybe this isn't the best way.
+- I'd simply need to iterate through the list...not flatten anything, as there were no objects inside of the list.
+LESSON LEARNED

 **Thoughts:**
 - This was difficult, because I was returning the primary key as well as the object (and in other examples, it's not that way!)